Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Introduction

 \subsection{Motivation}

-Gaussian process-based (GP-based) Bayesian models and related techniques play a crucial role in probabilistic engineering and machine learning~\cite{williams2006gaussian, santner2003design, sobester2008engineering}.
-They provide the means to consistently blend random fields with varying levels of uncertainty and take into account any information or constraints available about those fields.
+Gaussian process-based Bayesian models and related techniques play a crucial role in probabilistic engineering and machine learning~\cite{williams2006gaussian, santner2003design, sobester2008engineering}.
+They provide the means to consistently blend random fields, or processes, with varying levels of uncertainty and to take into account any information or constraints available about those fields.
 In Bayesian statistics, all uncertainties (both epistemic and aleatoric) are represented using random fields or variables and their respective probability measures.
 The prior probability measures are updated according to an assumed data-generating process, yielding the likelihood measure, in light of the observation data~\cite{stuart2010inverse,ghattas2021learning}.
-The resulting posterior probability measure provides the expectation of the random variables of interest and the spread of the posterior is indicative of the confidence we can place on those values.
-In GP-based models, the likelihood and the prior measures are all Gaussians, so that the posterior measure has a closed-form and is a Gaussian, hugely simplifying its computation.
+The resulting posterior probability measure provides the expectation of the random variables of interest, and the spread of the posterior is indicative of the confidence we can place on those values.
+In GP-based models, the likelihood and the prior measures are all Gaussians, so that the posterior measure is a Gaussian with a closed-form mean and covariance, hugely simplifying its computation.
 In physical systems, random variables are subject to certain constraints.
-For instance, the constitutive parameters must satisfy certain positivity and symmetry conditions, and the solution field must satisfy conservation equations expressed in form of partial differential equations (PDEs).
-In Bayesian approaches these constraints can be consistently enforced by modifying either the prior or the data-generating model, which makes them well-suited for combining with established models and methods from computational mechanics.
-However, the application of Bayesian approaches to engineering problems involving the solution of PDEs is hampered by their vast computing requirements and the efficient description of random fields on domains with complex geometry, such as engineering structures consisting of solids, beams and shells.
-As we will demonstrate in this paper, both problems can be overcome by the stochastic PDE (SPDE) representation of random fields and their discretisation using standard finite elements.
+For instance, the constitutive parameters must satisfy certain positivity and symmetry conditions, and the solution field must satisfy conservation equations expressed in the form of PDEs.
+Conceptually, in Bayesian approaches, these constraints can be enforced by modifying either the prior or the data-generating model, which makes them well-suited for combining with established models and methods from computational mechanics.
+However, the application of Bayesian approaches to engineering problems involving the solution of PDEs is hampered by their vast computing requirements and the efficient description of random fields on domains with complex geometries, such as engineering structures consisting of solids, beams and shells.
+As we will demonstrate in this paper, both problems can be overcome by the stochastic PDE representation of random fields and their discretisation using standard finite elements.